Renyi03/Project-1/README.md

 	- Walking over them when stunned
 * Points system:
 	- Breaking a block: 30 pts
-	- Defeating a Sno-bee.
-400 pts
+	- Defeating a Sno-bee by squashing them with an ice block: 400 pts
+	- Defeating a Sno-bee by walking over them when stunned: 100 pts
 	- Extra points according to the time spent in each level

 * Background music and sound effects
 * Textures for all the elements, and animations for Pengo, the Sno-bees and the walls

-*Debugging functionalities:
+* Debugging functionalities:
 	- Function for drawing a hitbox around Pengo or the Snobees, indicating if they are colliding with something
 	- Press N to skip the level and go to the points screen